Kimundi/latex-warnings/README.md

 warnings.
 Example: `latex_warnings -a latexmk -pdf foo.tex`

 optional arguments:
-  -h, --help       show this help message and exit
-  -w, --warnings   output warnings.
+  -h, --help         show this help message and exit -w, --warnings     output warnings.
   -e, --errors       output errors.
   -b, --warn-box     output overfull and underfull box warnings.
   -t, --warn-todo    output todo warnings.
   -f, --all-files    print all processed file paths, not just *.tex.
   -n, --no-raw       do not output the raw stdout and stderr of the wrapped
                      process.
   -l, --last-run     only output warnings from the last run.
-This conflicts with
+This conflicts
-                   -i.
+                     with -i.
+  -i, --interleaved  print the output interleaved with the raw output.
+This
+                     allows interactive and endless commandlines.
   -a, --all          enables all generally useful warnings. implies -webt.
   -V, --verbose      enables all possible warnings. implies -af.
 ```

 ## How it works: